 Working in Networking and Security for fifteen years exposes you to a variety of solutions for all sorts of particular problems.
-Demos are provided for hardware and software alike in order to entice an organization to invest time in a product, to understand the solution.
+Demos are provided for in order to entice an organization to invest time in a product, to understand the software or hardware solution.
 As such, over the years, I have had my share of deploying a variety of solutions of all sorts and sizes.
-If you’re lucky, sometimes there are even contests involved, and you can win prizes (a bacon club subscription is nothing to sneeze at).
+If you’re lucky, sometimes there are even contests involved.
+And you can win prizes (a bacon club subscription is nothing to sneeze at).

 The question is commonly one of time.
 Often, given the nature of work in the industry and increasing pressures over the last decade especially, time is hard to come by.
-A technician must entice management simply to consider the time necessary to test a new solution, and then prove the value of said solution, potentially in terms of time saved, outweighs the cost.
-To be honest, my interest in many solutions often led to me working extra hours simply for the opportunity to demo them in the hopes that said solution would buy me more time.
+A technician must entice management simply to consider the time necessary to test a new hardware solution.
+And then prove the value of said solution, potentially in terms of time saved, outweighs the cost.
+To be honest, my interest in many solutions often led to me working extra hours simply for the opportunity to demo them in the hopes that said hardware solution would buy me more time.

-I have spent tens of hours setting up one solution or another, sometimes even told that once a solution is in-place it needs to “bake” or “percolate,” especially when traffic analysis is involved.
+I have spent tens of hours setting up one solution or another.
+Sometimes even told that once a solution is in-place it needs to “bake” or “percolate,” especially when traffic analysis is involved.
 This is not to say that the solution is not worth such time, nor that it does not have value.
-There has been a lot of work and passion poured into these solutions by people far more competent in their areas of expertise than I. Now days, the number of these solutions is expanding enormously, as cybersecurity is challenged in new and innovative ways.
+There has been a lot of work and passion poured into these solutions by people far more competent in their areas of expertise than I. These days, the number of these solutions is expanding enormously, as cybersecurity faces new and innovative challenges.
 With such limited time, where can one begin?

-Visibility seems to be a common denominator, different companies beginning to understand the need for complete visibility and approaching it from a variety of vectors.
-But, there is still the matter of time, not to mention other resources needed when implementing a solution.
-I have worked with solutions that require ridiculous amounts of resources, and the more there is to monitor the more resources are required.
-Powerful appliances, or cloud infrastructure costing thousands of dollars a month to run, can be needed just to achieve further visibility.
+Visibility seems to be a common denominator.
+Different companies beginning to understand the need for complete visibility and approaching it from a variety of vectors.
+But, there is still the matter of time, not to mention other resources needed when implementing a hardware solution.
+I have worked with solutions that require ridiculous amounts of resources.
+The more you have to monitor, the more resources you need.
+Powerful appliances, or cloud infrastructure costing thousands of dollars a month to run.
 However, further visibility is not complete visibility.

-Hardware access control does not require traffic analysis, which immediately removes the need for vast sums of resources to inspect the exponential rise of data flowing through our networks.
+Hardware access control does not require traffic analysis.
+Which immediately removes the need for vast sums of resources to inspect the exponential rise of data flowing through our networks.
 It is important to understand not only what appears to be attached to a network, but what actually is attached to a network.
 Devices masquerading to protect their intentions are often malicious and using a MAC address or traffic analysis to identify such devices is not reliable.
-Hardware access control is not resource intensive and removes such attack surface fog.
+Hardware access control, as a robust and efficient hardware solution, is not resource intensive and removes such attack surface fog.